grad0ff/citilink-app-tests/README.md

     @Test
     @Story("User authorizes in app by login and password")
-    @Description("Check that user can authorize in app by login and password")
     @DisplayName("Authorization by login/password test")
     void editProfileSettingsTest() {
         ProfilePage profilePage = new ProfilePage();